remiberthoz/sensors-properties-demonstration/README.md

 - The calibration procedure is not OK, it should somehow take the value of MAX_A into account ; and likely the complete scaling (with to_byte).

-- Lower the Baud rate to make the transmission more robust with poor-quality USB cables.

 - Try to output sensor values on DAC such that the students can work on an oscilloscope.
 Check if the DAC communication rate is good enough to simulate real analog.